syncfusion-content/xamarin-docs/Xamarin/Chat/Load-more.md

 ## Load more automatically

-By default, upon reaching the top of the chat list, a busy indicator will be displayed, if `SfChat.LoadMoreBehavior` is set as `LoadMoreOption.Auto`.
-Unlike the `LoadMoreOption.Manual` the `SfChat.LoadMoreCommand` executes automatically upon reaching the top of the chat list, without any additional click.
+By default, upon reaching the top of the chat list, a busy indicator will be displayed, if `SfChat.LoadMoreBehavior` is set as [LoadMoreOption.Auto](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LoadMoreOption.html).
+Unlike the [LoadMoreOption.Manual](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LoadMoreOption.html) the [SfChat.LoadMoreCommand](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LoadMoreOption.html) executes automatically upon reaching the top of the chat list, without any additional click.

 N> The `SfChat.IsBusy` will always be `true` if `SfChat.LoadMoreBehavior` is `Auto`.
-So to cancel the load more operation and remove the load more view from the chat, set the `SfChat.LoadMoreBehavior` as `LoadMoreOption.None`.
+So to cancel the load more operation and remove the load more view from the chat, set the `SfChat.LoadMoreBehavior` as [LoadMoreOption.None](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LoadMoreOption.html).
 All this can be achieved in MVVM using binding as shown below.

 {% tabs %}